-When my family and I were visiting our favorite French region, Burgundy, in November 2017, we realized we had an extra night that we hadn’t made arrangements for.
-My husband and I had been interested in visiting Jura since drinking a bottle of Jean François Ganevat Côtes du Jura Chardonnay at the restaurant Caves Madeleine a few years earlier.
+When my family and I were visiting Burgundy, France one November, we realized we had an extra night that we hadn’t made arrangements for.
+My husband and I had been interested in visiting Jura since drinking a bottle of Jean-François Ganevat Côtes du Jura Chardonnay at the restaurant Caves Madeleine a few years earlier.
 It was only about an hour from where we were and so we decided to go.
-We did some quick research, made some wine tasting appointments and sent some emails to hotels and then set off on a Friday morning.
-As we ventured into the region in eastern France close to the border with Switzerland, the temperature began to drop as the terrain became more mountainous.
+We did some quick research, made some wine tasting appointments and sent some emails to hotels.

 Its Wines Have a Cult Following